 - End each session on a positive note with your dog not barking.

 - Don’t go too fast.
-Your dog needs time to understand what is asked of him.
+Your dog needs time to understand what is asked of them.